BrighterCommand/Docs/contents/BasicConfiguration.md

 In order to provide Brighter with this information we need to provide it with an implementation of **IAmAProducerRegistry** for the middleware you intend to use for the *External Bus*.

+#### **Transports and Gateways**

-*Transports* are how Brighter supports specific message-oriented-middleware. *Transports* are provided in separate NuGet packages so that you can take a dependency only on the transport that you need.
+*Transports* are how Brighter supports specific Message-Oriented-Middleware (MoM). *Transports* are provided in separate NuGet packages so that you can take a dependency only on the transport that you need.
 Brighter supports a number of different *transports*.

+A *Gateway Connection* is how you configure connection to MoM within a *transport*.
+As an example, the *Gateway Connection* **RMqGatewayConnection** is used to connect to RabbitMQ.
+Internally the *Gateway Connection* is used to create a *Gateway* object which wraps the client SDK for the MoM.

+We go into more depth on the fields you set here in sections dealing with specific transports.

+#### **Publications**

+A *Publication* configures a transport for sending a message to it's associated MoM.
+So an **RmqPublication** configures how we publish a message to RabbitMQ.
+There are a number of common properties to all publications.

+* **MakeChannels**: Do you want Brighter to create the infrastructure?
+Brighter can create infrastructure that it needs, and is aware of: **OnMissingChannel.Create**.
+So a publication can create the topic to send messages to.
+Alternatively if you create the channel by another method, such as IaaC, we can verify the infrastructure on startup: **OnMissingChannel.Validate**.
+Finally, you can avoid the performance cost of runtime checks by assuming your infrastructure exists: **OnMissingChannel.Assume**.
+* **MaxOutstandingMessages**: How large can the number of messages in the Outbox grow before we stop allowing new messages to be published and raise an **OutboxLimitReachedException**.
+* **MaxOutStandingCheckIntervalMilliSeconds**: How often do we check to see if the Outbox is full.
+* **Topic**: A Topic is the key used within the MoM to route messages.
+Publishers publish to a topic and subscribers, subscribe to it.
+We use a class **RoutingKey** to encapsulate the identifier used for a topic.
+The name the MoM uses for a topic may vary.
+Kafka & SNS use *topic* whilst RMQ uses *routingkey*

+#### **Transport NuGet Packages**

 We use the naming convention **Paramore.Brighter.MessagingGateway.{TRANSPORT}** for *transports* where {TRANSPORT} is the name of the middleware.

 In this example we will show using an implementation of **IAmAProducerRegistry** for RabbitMQ, provided by the NuGet package: